-Report on the Financial Statements
+Report on the Standalone Financial Statements

-We have audited the accompanying standalone financial statements of TCP Ltd (hereinreferred to as "the Company") which comprises the Balance Sheet as at 31stMarch 2016 and the Statement of Profit and Loss and Cash Flow Statement for the yearthen ended and a summary of significant accounting policies and other explanatoryinformation (herein after referred to as "Financial Statements").
+We have audited the accompanying standalone financial statements of TCP LTD (hereinafter referred to as "the Company") which comprises the Balance Sheet as at 31stMarch 2017 the Statement of Profit and Loss and the Cash Flow Statement for the yearthen ended and a summary of significant accounting policies and other explanatoryinformation (herein after referred to as financial statements').

 Management's Responsibility for the Financial Statements

-The Companys Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese standalone financial statements that give a true and fair view of the financialposition financial performance and cash flows of the Company in accordance with theaccounting principles generally accepted in India including the Accounting Standardsspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014.
-The Board of Directors of the Company are responsiblefor maintenance of adequate accounting records in accordance with the provisions of theAct for safeguarding the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriateaccounting policies; making judgments and estimates that are reasonable and prudent; and the design implementationand maintenance of internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from material misstatement whether due to fraud orerror.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese standalone financial statements that give a true and fair view of the financialposition financial performance and cash flows of the Company in accordance with theaccounting principles generally accepted in India including the Accounting Standardsspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014 and The Companies (Accounting Standards) Amendment Rules 2016.
+Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriateaccounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from material misstatement whether due to fraud orerror.

 Our responsibility is to express an opinion on these standalone financial statementsbased on our audit.
-We have taken into account the provisions of the Act the accountingand auditing standards and matters which are required to be included in the audit reportunder the provisions of the Act and the Rules made thereunder.
+We have taken into account the provisions of the Act the accountingand auditing standards and matters which are required to be included in the audit reportunder the provisions of the Act and the Rules made there under.

 We conducted our audit in accordance with the Standards on Auditing issued by Instituteof Chartered Accountants of India as specified under Section 143(10) of the Act.
 ThoseStandards require that we comply with ethical requirements and plan and perform the auditto obtain reasonable assurance about whether the financial statements are free frommaterial misstatement.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the standalone financial statements.

 In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2015 ("theOrder") issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in Annexure A a statement on the mattersspecified in the paragraph 3 and 4 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")as amended issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the "Annexure A" a statement on the mattersspecified in paragraphs 3 and 4 of the Order.

-(a) We have sought and obtained all the information and explanations which to the best of our knowledge andbelief were necessary for the purposes of our audit. (b) In ouropinion proper books of account as required by law have been kept by the Company so far asit appears from our examination of those books; (c) The balance sheet the statement ofprofit and loss and the cash flow statement dealt with by this Report are in agreement with the books of account; (d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014; (e) On the basis of the writtenrepresentations received from the directors as on 31stMarch 2017 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2016 frombeing appointed as a director in terms of Section164 (2) of the Act; (f) With respect tothe adequacy of the internal financial controlsover financial reporting of the Company and the operating effectiveness of such controlsrefer to our separate report inAnnexure B; and (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of theCompanies (Audit and Auditors) Rules 2014 in our opinion and to the best of ourinformation and according to the explanations given to us: i.
-The Company has disclosedthe impact of pending litigations on its financial position in its financial statements Refer Note 26(2)(d) and (e) of Notes forming part of the accounts. ii.
+2. As required by section 143 (3) of the Act we report that: a. we have sought andobtained all the information and explanations which to the best of our knowledge andbelief were necessary for the purpose of our audit; b. in our opinion proper books ofaccount as required by law have been kept by the Company so far as it appears from ourexamination of those books; c. the Balance Sheet the Statement of Profit and Loss and theCash Flow Statement dealt with by this Report are in agreement with the books of accountd. in our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014 and the Companies (Accounting Standards) Amendment Rules2016. e.
+On the basis of written representations received from the directors as on 31stMarch 2017 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2017 from being appointed as a director in terms of Section164 (2) of the Act. f.
+With respect to the adequacy of the internal financial controlsover financial reporting of the Company and the operating effectiveness of such controlsrefer to our separate Report in "Annexure B" to this report. g.
+With respect tothe other matters to be included in the Auditor's Report in accordance with Rule 11 of theCompanies (Audit and Auditors) Rules 2014 in our opinion and to the best of ourinformation and according to the explanations given to us: i.
+The Company has disclosedthe impact of pending litigations on its financial position in its financial statements Refer Notes 26(2)(d) and (e) of Notes forming part of the accounts. ii.
 The Companydoes not have any long-term contracts including derivative contracts for which provisionunder the applicable law or accounting standards is to be made for any materialforeseeable losses. iii.
-There hasbeen no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company. iv.
+There has been no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company. iv.
 The Companyhas provided requisite disclosures in its standalone financial statements as to holdingsas well as dealings in Specified Bank Notes during the period from 8 November 2016 to 30December 2016 and these are in accordance with the books of accounts maintained by theCompany.
 Refer Note 24 to the financial statements.

-ANNEXURE A TO INDEPENDENT AUDITORS REPORT
+ANNEXURE A' TO INDEPENDENT AUDITORS' REPORT

 1. a.
 The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets. b.
 The Company has physically verifiedthe fixed assets during the year and no material discrepancies were noticed on suchverification. c.
 According to the information and explanations given to us and on thebasis of our examination of the records of the Company in respect of leasehold landlease agreement is held in the name of the Company.

 2. The management has conducted physical verification of inventories at reasonableintervals.
-On the basis of our examination of our records of inventories in our opinion theCompany has maintained proper records of inventories and no material discrepancies werenoticed between physical stocks and book records.
+On the basis of our examination of records of inventories in our opinion theCompany has maintained proper records of inventories and no material discrepancies werenoticed between physical stocks and book records.

 3. In our opinion and according to the information and explanations given to us theCompany has granted unsecured loan to one party (i.e. to its subsidiary company namelyTCP Hotels Private Limited) covered in the register maintained under Section 189 of theCompanies Act 2013 and the year-end balance of such loan was Rs.4964705/-.

-The aforesaid loan of given to Subsidiary Company was interest free and did not carry anyother terms and conditions as regards repayment and since this was given to the SubsidiaryCompany in our opinion were not prejudicial to the interest of the company.
+The aforesaid loan given to Subsidiary Company was interest free and did not carry anyother terms and conditions as regards repayment and since this was given to the SubsidiaryCompany in our opinion were not prejudicial to the interest of the company.

 According to the information and explanations given to us in our opinion the Companyis regular in payment of principal and interest to the parties wherever applicable fromwhom loans have been taken by the company.

-4. The company has not given/made any loans investments guarantees and securities the compliance withSection 185 and 186 of the Companies Act 2013.
+4. In respect of loans investments guarantees and securities the compliance withSection 185 and 186 of the Companies Act 2013 has been complied with.

 5. In our opinion and according to the information and explanations given to us thecompany has complied with the provisions of Section 73 to 76 and any other relevantprovisions of the